loisie123/NLP-project/README.md

 ### Data

 We used the data from the Universal Dependency [project](http://universaldependencies.org).
-The training sets for both English and Dutch consisted of 1000 sentences.
+We trained LSTM neural network models for both English and Dutch for 1000 sentences.
-The test dataset consisted of 500 sentences.
+The models were tested with 500 sentences

 The read_data.py reads the CONLL-U files and makes dictionaries of the existing words.